Intolerance (film): Production

 Intolerance was a colossal undertaking featuring monumental sets, lavish period costumes, and more than 3,000 extras.
 The lot on Sunset Boulevard featured a Babylon set with 300 ft tall walls as well as streets of Judea and medieval France.
 The total payroll for extras was reported to have reached $12,000 daily.
 Griffith began shooting the film with the Modern Story (originally titled "The Mother and the Law"), whose planning predated the great commercial success of The Birth of a Nation.
 He then greatly expanded it to include the other three parallel stories under the theme of intolerance.
 Three hundred thousand feet of film were shot.

 The total cost of producing Intolerance was reported to be close to $2 million including $250,000 for the Belshazzar feast scene alone, an astronomical sum in 1916, but accounts for the film show the exact cost to be $385,906.77.
 A third of the budget went into making the Babylonian segments of the film.

+The extensive sets constructed for the film were destroyed two years after they were built, and the space would be used for another film.